smhdhsn/zed/README.md

     return CLI::out($message);
 });
 ```
 Also, the class CommandLineInterface includes massive command-line options for you to take advantage of like cli color, background, font, etc...
-You may wish to check it out at the path `Core/CommandLineInterface`

 #### Predefined commands

 ##### Migrate